Introduction to Accelerometers

 - Projectile motion

-- Many types of errors in the accelerometer data will propagate and grow when integrated.
+For a few reasons, errors in the accelerometer data will propagate and grow when integrated.

 Summing the forces on the proof mass and rearranging the typical second order characteristic equation, we get the expression for Z being equal to the equation below: